 VICTIM RIGHTS

-We advocate for victim rights and ensure that victims are not overwhelmed or confused by the complex criminal justice system.
-We have represented crime victims concerning all types of criminal offences in local, state, and federal courts.
+We advocate for victim rights helping to ensure that they are not overwhelmed or confused by the complex criminal justice system.
+We represent victims in all types of criminal proceedings in local, state, and federal courts.

+Examples of services we provide:

 1. PROSECUTION.
-Discuss the case with attorneys who are prosecuting the crime against the defendant.
+Discuss the case with attorneys who prosecute the crime against the defendant.

 2. INPUT.
 Provide input about pre-conviction release or modification of release conditions

 3. VICTIM IMPACT.
-Present victim impact statements and evidence at sentencing
+Work with victims to present victim impact statements and evidence at sentencing

 4. RESTITUTION.
-Develop claims for economic loss and assist in the obtaining a restitution award and recovery of victims’ economic losses
+Develop claims for economic loss and assist in obtaining a restitution award and recovery of victims’ economic losses

-5. ANALYSIS & REFERRAL. .
-Analyze and represent or refer to civil, probate and/or domestic relations attorneys.
+5. ANALYSIS & REFERRAL.
+Analyze and represent or refer victims to civil, probate and/or domestic relations attorneys.

 6. POST-CONVICTION.
-Provide input and appear at post-conviction release or modification of release conditions.
+Provide input and appear at hearings on post-conviction release or modification of release conditions.

 7. TRAINING.
 We provide training and resources particularly on topics such as establishing and collecting economic loss.
 We have presented throughout the country on this topic to prosecutors, advocates, other victim rights attorneys, civil attorneys and judges.
 If you are involved in the victim rights community and would like to receive training or a presentation about helping crime victims establish and recover their economic losses, please let us know.
 We would be happy to help.